2itcn/smartos-docker/README.md

                     - `File` if the directory path not exists, the directory will be auto-created before docker container creating.
                         - create as zfs dataset, failed if create zfs dataset failed.
                         - copy the container target file to the source path.
-                - if source not exists at docker container creating and target has owner flag. then after source created the chown will be executed.
+                - if `source` not exists before docker container creating and `target` has owner `flag`. then after source created the chown will be executed.
             - `target`: the mount path in docker container. format as `<path>[*flag[*flag]]`
                 - `path` the mount path in docker container
                 - `flag` target flag